 Tengbat discovered that the noises came from brownish-green frogs with oval-shaped heads and long legs.
 The frogs were living inside hollows in the trees’ trunks.
 Like apartments in high-rise buildings, these holes provided the animals with homes.

 Biju’s team set out to identify the frog.
-They eventually figured out that it species had been first observed in India about 140 years ago.
+They eventually figured out that the species had been first observed in India about 140 years ago.
 No one had seen it since then.
 People had assumed it was now extinct.
 The frogs, though, had just been hiding overhead in the tree hollows.
 The scientists published their results last year in PLOS ONE.

 This frog is just one of many creatures that take refuge in such tree cavities.
 From owls in Japan to pythons in Australia, wildlife around the world nestle into these nooks.
 Inside the holes, the animals raise their young and hide from predators.
 The cozy homes also protect their inhabitants from snow, rain and other harsh weather.